The Best of Family Friendly Dining in Owensboro

 “We ordered off the early dinning menu and got a lot of food for a great price!
 I got a drink, salad, chicken tenders and side, and dessert for around $15!
 The kids meals were only $5 and they got a cheeseburger, fries, drink, and dessert!
 The staff was friendly and super fast!” ~Kimberly

-Another Broken Egg: This is an awesome breakfast spot inside of the Holiday Inn.
+Another Broken Egg: (now closed) This is an awesome breakfast spot inside of the Holiday Inn.
 Apparently, it’s the only one of it’s kind that’s in a hotel and generally they are stand-alone restaurants.
 I ordered their signature cinnamon roll french toast and it was one of the best breakfast meals I have ever had and totally sinful.

 ” ‘Fancy’ breakfast dishes, yet larger portions!
 Our Crabcake and Prime Rib egg creations were delicious, and the kids really enjoyed their M&M pancakes, and especially the neatly presented chocolate milk!” ~Karen